THIRD SUNDAY OF LENT 23 MARCH 2025 Newsletter

 Penitential Rite

-You make us poor in spirit.
+You lead us to your light and life.
 Lord have mercy

-You make us bearers of your vision for the world.
+You ask us to follow your way.
 Lord have mercy

-May the God of generosity and openness fill us with compassion, forgive us our sin and bring us to life everlasting.
+May our wise and ever merciful God, forgive us our sin and bring us finally to everlasting life.
 Amen

 Gospel Acclamation